codefresh-io/docs.codefresh.io/_docs/pipelines/what-is-the-codefresh-yaml.md

     [step-contents]
 {% endhighlight %}

-You must define a step type for each step, unless you are using a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
+You must define a step type for each step, unless you are using a `freestyle` step.
 Each step uses Docker images and containers as facilitators for execution.
 For example, the **Freestyle** step spins up a container and executes the specified shell commands from the YAML file.

 The step names should be unique within the same pipeline.
 This mainly affects the visualization of the pipeline when it runs.

-Each step produces a resource, which you can [reference](https://github.com/codefresh-contrib/python-flask-sample-app/blob/master/codefresh.yml#L23) in other steps, and are executed in real-time.
-For example, a **Freestyle** step can reference an image that was produced by a [**Build**]({{site.baseurl}}/docs/pipelines/steps/build/) step.
+Each step produces a resource, which you can [reference](https://github.com/codefresh-contrib/python-flask-sample-app/blob/master/codefresh.yml#L23){:target="\_blank"} in other steps, and are executed in real-time.
+For example, a `freestyle` step can reference an image that was produced by a `build`({{site.baseurl}}/docs/pipelines/steps/build/) step.
 This allows you to chain steps together and create highly-customized builds.

 ##### Variables